A mammogram is a type of x-ray of the whole of your breast. Each of your breasts is x-rayed separately.

 Do I need to prepare?

 You need to remove your upper clothing before your test.
 The area where you have your test is private and we will maintain your dignity at all times.

 You will be asked to position yourself so your breast lies on a horizontal x-ray plate on the x-ray machine.
 A second x-ray plate will be lowered on to your breast and gentle pressure will be applied so it is compressed.
 This is to make sure the mammogram is clear.
 Two x-rays are taken of each breast at different angles.

 Some women may find this procedure mildly uncomfortable and occasionally it may be painful.
 But this feeling only lasts for a short time.

-NHS Choices explains more about breast screening.
+Go to www.nhs.uk for more information about breast screening.